- Varieties: Arabica

-- Founded in 1992.
+- Established in 1992

-- 400 families in 17 communities
+- Membership: 400 families

 APECAFORM (Asociación de Pequeños Caficultores Orgánicos Maya-Mames) is comprised of 350 members living in 17 communities.
 The General Assembly is the highest decision-making authority and is responsible of electing the Boards of Directors.
 The central one guides and executes the main activities of Apecaform and coordinates tasks with five Local Boards of Directors, based in community centers.
 In addition, 21 local promoters coordinate and conduct technical trainings to improve organic agricultural practices, and to facilitate commercialization and a variety of social projects.